sbiickert/AdventOfCode2021/README.md

 ## Day 14: First Fail

 Today was the first day where I had to go to Reddit to see how Part 2 was done.
 I knew when I started that an iterative approach was going to hit the wall when building the polymer, but when part 1 finished fast I had hope.
 I tried re-writing as a recursion, but it was even worse.
 I played with optimizing, but it wasn't going to help.
 It turned out the answer was a lot like the lanternfish, but I couldn't see it until I was shown.

+## Day 17: Easier After Some Tough Days

+Days 14 to 16 have been a tough series.
+Day 14: had to look up the answer.
+Day 15 (Chiton) I needed to research the right algorithm (Dijkstra) and Day 16 (Packet Decoding) I worked all day on a solution and ended up throwing away the code and re-starting at 9 pm.
+As a result, I approached today (Trick Shot) with fear: I could envision the problem easily, but I feared that part two would make my solution go exponential.
+It didn't, I'm happy to say.
+What will tomorrow bring?